semantic-flow/sflo/documentation/concept.weave-label.md

 id: 1c023wm7blmyv94jqsw8slt
 title: Weave Label
 desc: ''
-updated: 1762812017669
+updated: 1764134127628
 created: 1762811935065
 ---

-A sortable numeric identifier for a flow's snapshots.
+A sortable identifier for a given weave that can be used in composing [[folder.flowshot]].

 The value encodes the UTC date and time of [[mesh-resource.node-component.flow-snapshot]]creation (weave) in compact decimal form
 (YYYYMMDD.HHMMSS or YYYYMMDD.HHMMSSmmm), enabling simple chronological (lexical AND numeric) comparison in SPARQL and across file-system hierarchies.
 Used as the identifier for folder-named snapshots and as a lightweight temporal ordering key when full RDF provenance data is unavailable.